rdesktop/seamlessrdp/README.md

 The ServerExe directory contains the server-side components of
 SeamlessRDP: the SeamlessRDP shell and window hooks.
 It uses a autotools-based build system.

-## Building from a source archive (seamlessrdp-1.0.tar.gz)

-    cd seamlessrdp-1.0
-    ./configure
-    make

-## Building from a git checkout
+It is designed to support both 32 and 64bit applications and therefore building is a bit complicated.

+## Build instructions (Linux)

+You need to have both mingw32 and mingw64 installed to be able to cross compile so that you can build both 32 and 64bit binaries for Windows.
+To build 64bit version of SeamlessRDP, mingw32 is required to be built due to that the 64bit version of SeamlessRDP can launch 32bit applications.

+Enter the ServerExe directory.

 	cd ServerExe

+Skip the following step to setup build environment if you have downloaded a release tarball of SeamlessRDP.

 	./autogen.sh

+Start with building the 32bit binaries as following:

-    ./configure
+	./configure --host=i686-pc-mingw32
 	make

-## Cross-compiling from Linux

-With a cross-compiling environment for Windows installed, tell configure that you want to build for a Windows platform by running `./configure` with `--host` set to a suitable triplet for your cross-compiling setup.
-Examples:

-    ./configure --host=i686-pc-mingw32  # for 32-bit Windows
-    ./configure --host=x86_64-w64-mingw32  # for 64-bit Windows
+This produces seamlessrdp32.dll, seamlesrdphook32.exe and 32bit
+version of seamlessrdpshell.exe.
+If you only want a 32bit version of SeamlessRDP, you are now done with the building and can continue with the Installation step below.

+If you want to build 64bit version, build the 64 binaries like this:

+	./configure --host==x86_64-w64-mingw32
+	make

+This step produces seamlessrdp64.dll, seamlessrdphook64.exe and a 64bit version of seamlesrdpshell.exe, which completes the set of files for 64bit version of SeamlessRDP.

 # Installing

-After compiling with `make`, you can create a zip file with the required contents.
+After building SeamlessRDP, you can create a zip file with the required contents.

     zip -j seamlessrdp.zip .libs/seamlessrdpshell.exe .libs/seamlessrdp??.dll .libs/seamlessrdphook??.exe